Challenges in the Life of Justin Verlander in a Detailed Timeline

 February 27, 2021: Placed on 60-Day Injured List

-On February 27, 2021, Justin Verlander was placed on the 60-day injured list by the Astros as he continued to recover from Tommy John surgery, causing him to miss the entire 2021 season.
+On February 27, 2021, Justin Verlander was placed on the 60-day injured list by the Astros as he continued to recover from Tommy John surgery.
+He subsequently missed the entire 2021 season.